 Can You Take Suboxone if You Have Liver Disease?

-If you’ve already damaged your liver through infection or injury, you might need additional monitoring and usually blood work or imaging.
+If you’ve already damaged your liver through infection or injury, you might need additional monitoring.
+This may include more frequent and comprehensive liver function tests as well as blood work or imaging.

 Generally, you can take Suboxone if you have underlying liver disease.
 However, you should always inform your doctor about your medications and medical conditions before starting Suboxone therapy.